 Dressed in a pinstriped suit with shaggy white hair, Xavier didn’t look the part of an entertainer for the upper crust of society.
 He had an earring hanging from one ear that looked as if it were a tooth while his left eyebrow bore two piercings.
-A lattice work of tribal tattoos crawled up the right side of his neck, traveling down his arm and chest beneath the suit jacket; he looked like someone that would work for one syndicate rather than as a glorified lounge performer.
-But he loved what he did, and they paid him handsomely, so he continued on playing his own pieces that he spent his free time composing.
+A latticework of tribal tattoos crawled up the right side of his neck, traveling down his arm and chest beneath the suit jacket; all in all, he looked like someone that would work for one of the syndicates rather than as a glorified lounge performer.
+But he loved what he did, and he was paid handsomely, so he continued on playing his own pieces that he spent his free time composing.

 “Anyone worth going after?”
 Xavier asked the woman as softly he pulled out the sheet music for his next set.

 “There’s a young woman with an overweight man near the back, probably a hooker.
 She would be perfect.”
 The woman said with a scowl.
 “Though I can’t imagine she would provide you nearly enough inspiration.”

 “The man she’s with should provide ample inspiration once I’m through with him,” Xavier said, fingers moving to the new song with practiced ease.
 “Go and listen in on when they plan to leave, and what car they’re driving.
 I’ll handle the rest.”